nitroball/movies-plugin-chatgpt/README.md

 # Movies Plugin for ChatGPT
 Example movies plugin for chatgpt.
-Uses sheety.co as a backend.
+Uses https://sheety.co as a backend.

 # Installation Guide